mattlgroff/ask-cli/README.md

 ### Ask OpenAI GPT from the bash command line

+Inspired by [this article by Norah Sakal](https://norahsakal.com/blog/ask-gpt3-programming-questions-in-terminal) on asking OpenAI questions from the terminal using python.

 # Instructions
 In my `~/.bashrc` I added the following lines:
 ```bash